gtshepard/pycomplete/README.md

   # the top k most frequent words with a given prefix
   def suggest_words(prefix: str, k: int) -> []:
 ```
-The user of pycomplete has the freedom to decide how to use pycomplete in there program
+The user of PyComplete has the freedom to decide how to use pycomplete in there program
 PyComplete